GSA-TTS/10x-website/investments/02-investing-in-the-power-of-data.md

 ---
 title: Open, Usable Federal Data
-subtitle: What would it take to make government data easily usable?
+subtitle: Open, findable, usable government data
-description: 10x believes that data can do a lot of good.
-The government has a lot of data that's open and freely accessible to everyone, but not always easy to find or use.
-In order for data to deliver, a lot has to go right and some things can't go wrong.
+description: Doing data right means knowing which data is useful to collect in the first place, how to structure it, keep it safe, and make sure that sensitive data is secure.
+How can we make it easier and safer to find and use government data?
 excerpt: |-
  10x believes that data can do a lot of good.
 The government has a lot of data that's open and freely accessible to everyone, but not always easy to find or use.
 In order for data to deliver, a lot has to go right and some things can't go wrong.
 template: "4"